Germany beat brave Algeria 2-1 in extra time

 In the second half, Germany began to gain ascendancy.
 Minutes in, Shkodran Mustafi leapt to a cross but Mbolhi stopped the header.
 A driving shot by captain Philipp Lahm from outside the penalty area was tipped away for a corner.

-The Algerians, never ones to shrink from tackles, began to spend more time packing the defence as the Germans pushed up in waves.
-Their counterattack still managed to find holes in the German defence to keep hopes of an upset alive but the shots and headers were coming in thick and fast at the other end.
+The Algerians, never ones to shrink from tackles, began to spend more time packing the defense as the Germans pushed up in waves.
+Their counterattack still managed to find holes in the German defense to keep hopes of an upset alive but the shots and headers were coming in thick and fast at the other end.

 It looked all over for Algeria when Mueller, by now getting the better of his marker, rose to head at goal from a few meters out but the magnificent Mbolhi again saved.
 Moments later, Mueller shot just wide.